 Does Victoria have a minimum feed-in tariff?

-Customers in Victoria can find some level of comfort in the fact that there is currently a mandated minimum solar feed-in tariff rate of 10.2c/kWh for customers on single rate tariffs.
-This is a 1.8c decrease from 2019-20 where solar customers received 12c/kWh.
+Customers in Victoria can find some level of comfort in the fact that there is currently a mandated minimum solar feed-in tariff rate of 6.7c/kWh for customers on single rate tariffs.
+This is a large decrease from previous years where solar customers received 10.2c-12c/kWh.

 The final word on solar in Victoria

 We all know that solar is a huge investment, costing upwards of thousands of dollars, and that’s before you even have it installed.
 With such a hefty upfront cost, finding a good deal that can pay itself off over time is somewhat of the Australian dream.
-With a little bit of homework and understanding of which features are important to you, there are plenty of savings to be made.
+With a little bit of homework and understanding of which features are important to you, there are plenty of savings to be made, especially if you can cash in on a solar rebate.
 Want to stay on top of the latest deals in your area?
 Use our comparison tool below.

 Image credits: chinasong/Shutterstock.com, Albachiaraa/Shutterstock.com